kwonghung-YIP/spring-boot-docker-secret/README.md

 This demo shows how spring boot loading the password property from docker secret, instead of hard coding it in a yaml or properties file.
 The idea is to load the password stored in docker secert as the properties, then other properties such as "spring.datasource.password" can refer to it.

-# "spring.datasource.password" is no more a plain text password in application.yml
+# "spring.datasource.password" in application.yml

+The **spring.datasource.password** property refers to other property **${docker-secret-mysql-user-pw}**, which is prepared by the EnvironmentPostProcessor implementation.
+The **docker-secret-** prefix identifies the property is loaded from docker secret, and **mysql-user-pw** is the filename bind in docker container.

 ```yaml
 spring: